alfarodeprado/bo-ena/README.md

 sub_dir_runs:
 sub_dir_analysis:

 assembly_level: chromosome        # contig | scaffold | chromosome
 mingaplength: 50                  # used only if scaffold & no AGP
 ```

-**Precedence rules (important):**
+**Parameters, precedence rules (important):**

 For each script:

 1. It first looks in the config file for a value (e.g. `data_runs`).
-2. If the config value is missing or empty, it falls back to the command‑line argument.
+2. If the value in the config file is missing or empty, it falls back to the command‑line argument.
 3. If both are unset, the script’s internal default is used.

 So a non-empty config value **overrides** the corresponding CLI argument.
 In practical terms:

-- If you want to control something via CLI, leave the relevant key empty or remove it from `config.yaml`.
+- If you want to control something via the command line, leave the relevant key empty or remove it from `config.yaml`.
 - If you want to centralize settings, define them in `config.yaml` and call scripts with minimal flags.